 |Can be a noun and verb||Can be a noun and verb||This also can be a noun and verb|

-As a verb – it means holding royal office, be king, queen or monarch
+As a verb – it means holding royal office, being king, queen or monarch

 |As a noun – a long narrow strap fastened to a horse to control and guide